rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 # Motivation
 [motivation]: #motivation

-Currently one can declare const fns with generic parameters, but one cannot add trait bounds to these generic parameters.
+Without this RFC one can declare const fns with generic parameters, but one cannot add trait bounds to these generic parameters.
 Thus one is not able to call methods on the generic parameters (or on objects of the generic parameter type), because they are fully unconstrained.